 The tradition of kissing at midnight–a kiss at midnight on New Year’s Eve–originated at the Scottish end-of-the-year party called Hogmanay.
 At a Hogmanay party, it is customary to kiss everyone in the room at the stroke of midnight.
 In ancient times Hogmanay was a pre-Christmas festival associated with the winter solstice, while today, many celebrate Hogmanay on December 31.

-One of the most classic New Years Traditions of all time is singing “Aud Lang Syne” to greet the new year.
+One of the most popular and classic old-school New Year’s Eve traditions is singing “Aud Lang Syne” to greet the new year.
 When the clock strikes midnight on December 31, one of the first things likely to be heard amongst the sound of bursting fireworks and loud cheers of “Happy New Year” is the classic song “Auld Lang Syne.”

-Although most casual listeners are baffled by the lyrics and confused about the song’s true meaning, 2022 is a perfect year to honor this age-old New Years Day Tradition.
-The words are as true today as ever.
+Although most people are baffled by the lyrics and wonder what it means, 2023 is a perfect year to honor this age-old New Year’s Day tradition because the words ring as accurately today as they ever did.

 …the phrase “auld lang syne” is not recognizable to English speakers because it is a Scottish phrase, not an English one.
 Translated literally it means “old long since,” but the meaning is more like “old times” or “the olden days.”(source)

-Many NYE partygoers believe it is essential to clink glasses while looking others in the eyes as you toast to the New Year right at the stroke of twelve.
+Many NYE partygoers believe it is essential to clink glasses while looking others in the eyes as you toast to the New Year at the stroke of twelve.
 In contrast, others wait to make their toast at a traditional New Year’s Dinner celebration.
-(Have a look at the list of traditional New Year’s foods in the next section!)
+(Look at the traditional New Year’s foods list in the next section!)

-No matter how you choose to toast the New Year, do it with gusto, a few words of wisdom–if only spoken silently–and peace in your heart.
-Happy New Year 2022!
+No matter how you toast the New Year, do it with gusto, a few words of wisdom–if only spoken silently–and peace in your heart.
+Happy New Year, 2023!

-Eating twelve grapes at midnight is a New Year’s Tradition common in Spain and parts of Latin America.
+Eating twelve grapes at midnight is a New Year’s Tradition common in Spain and Latin America.
 However, eating twelve grapes each time the clock strikes makes it almost impossible to kiss at midnight–and toast to the new year at the same time–lol!
 Which will you choose?
-Or, will you rise to the challenge and attempt all three of these fun NYE traditions at the same time?
-Good luck!
+Or will you rise to the challenge and attempt all three of these fun NYE traditions at the same time?
+If so, we wish you good luck!

 If you would like to try the tradition of eating 12 grapes at midnight on NYE–follow these steps: